Skip to main content

 kubectl apply -f example-nodepool.yaml

-Once the manifest is applied, CKS adjusts the number of Nodes in the Node Pool accordingly.
+After you apply the manifest, CKS adjusts the number of Nodes in the Node Pool to match.

 • Removing Nodes from a Node Pool can take some time.